 Can’t Do Pull-Ups?
 Do Inverted Pull-Ups!

-Pull-ups and pull-up bars are great if you can use them, BUT!!!
+Pull-up bars are great if you can use them, BUT!!!

 - Most women can’t do pull-ups.